swo/dbotu3/doc/source/distribution.rst

 the Poisson parameters are just the single number that distribution produces.
-For the null hypothesis, we find that :math:`\sigma = \frac{B}{A}`, i.e., the scaling factor is just the ratio of the total counts for the two OTUs, and
+For the null hypothesis, we find that :math:`\sigma = \frac{B}{A}`, i.e., the scaling factor is just the ratio of the total counts for the sequence and OTU, and

 .. math::